danos/vyatta-cfg-bonding/doc/control-flow.md

     s.m. flags (distributing and collecting) based on the value.

 1. The DPDK bonding driver also registers a callback for LSC notifications.
-Link state determines which slave interfaces are active, and therefor which interfaces are used for transmit.
+Link state determines which member interfaces are active, and therefor which interfaces are used for transmit.
 This means that the bonding driver _does not wait for the RTM_NEWLINK notification without IFF_RUNNING_ to stop using a down interface.